Chapter 12

 "[22] If a man guilty of a capital offense is put to death and his body is hung on a tree, [23] you must not leave his body on the tree overnight.
 Be sure to bury him that same day, because anyone who is hung on a tree is under God's curse.
 You must not desecrate the land the LORD your God is giving you as an inheritance."

-To see how our Lord and Savior Jesus Christ fulfilled every point of the above law or commandment, we begin by recognizing that,
+To see that our Lord and Savior Jesus Christ fulfilled every point of the above law or commandment, we begin by first recognizing that,

 JESUS TOOK UPON HIMSELF OUR SINS